mindolph/Mindolph/README.md

 Future Plan:

-* 1.14: Improvement of AI agent and Mind Map editor.
+* 1.14: Improvement Mind Map editor and implement i18n.
+* 1.15: Improvement of AI features.

 ### Buy me a cup of coffee